whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 ##### Step One:
 Clone this repository.
 Create a config.py in the same directory with these three credentials:

-Get your bot's token from the telegram bot father [@botfather](https://t.me/botfather)
+Get your bot's token from [@botfather](https://t.me/botfather)
 TOKEN = 'YOUR TOKEN HERE'

 Get the channel or group id to which you'd like to add your bot.
 The ID is a long sequence of digits, sometimes negative.
-Try forwarding a message from your channel to [@JsonDumpBot](https://t.me/JsonDumpBot) on telegram to reveal the channel's ID.
+Try forwarding a message from your channel to [@JsonDumpBot](https://t.me/JsonDumpBot) to reveal the channel's ID.
 CHANNEL_NAME = 'YOUR CHANNEL ID HERE'

 Optional, for your YouTube API key, if you need to create a list of links.